 The primary reason for this is that alcohol can directly cause inflammation in the stomach, resulting in vomiting.
-Also, if the animal is exposed to ethanol for a more extended period, then it could stimulate emesis.
+Also, if the animal is exposed to Ethanol for extended periods, it could stimulate emesis.
 Moreover, high concentrations of ethyl alcohol can cause a slow muscle response that can further paralyze the animal if not treated timely.

-If you’re an RV owner, you might have heard about the substance propylene glycol, popularly known as a ‘pet-friendly antifreeze.’
+If you’re an RV owner, you might have heard about propylene glycol, a ‘pet-friendly antifreeze.’
 But, recent incidents of animal intoxication have surfaced in which propylene glycol was the primary substance.

-However, many pet specialists still declare propylene glycol as least reactive for pets, and that the harmful properties of propylene glycol may vary from one animal to another.
+However, many pet specialists still declare propylene glycol as the least reactive for pets and that the harmful properties of propylene glycol may vary from one animal to another.

 The common symptoms that animals exhibit if intoxicated with propylene glycol are; sedation, walking drunk (ataxia), lethargy, panting, or even severe seizures.

-Veterinary experts say that among the other animals, cats are most sensitive to propylene glycol.
+Veterinary experts say cats are most sensitive to propylene glycol, among other animals.
 Therefore, in most countries, it is also prohibited to use propylene glycol in cats’ foods.

-In dogs, propylene glycol can cause nervous system depression or lactic acidosis if exposed for a longer duration of time.
+In dogs, propylene glycol can cause nervous system depression or lactic acidosis if exposed for longer.
 However, a small routine amount of propylene glycol is not harmful to dogs and is allowed to be used in dogs’ foods.